+CARDeposit Program

-CARDeposit Program A program that permits Cardmembers to charge the payment of an Advance Payment Charge to their Cards when a deposit is required.
+A program that permits Cardmembers to charge the payment of an Advance Payment Charge to their Cards when a deposit is required.

-lf Then An arrival date of a CARDeposit is changed You must send the Cardmember a written confirmation of the change within three (3) business days from the date the reservation was changed.
-You are unable to honour a CARDeposit that was not previously cancelled Your obligation to the Cardmember includes the following: You must issue a Credit for the CARDeposit.
+lf Then You are unable to honour a CARDeposit that was not previously cancelled Your obligation to the Cardmember includes the following: You must issue a Credit for the CARDeposit.
 You must pay for accommodations at a comparable location nearby, until the duration of the original reservation expires (up to fourteen (14) nights) or until accommodations become available at the original location, whichever occurs first.
 You must provide transportation to and from the alternate location once a day until the original accommodations are available.
 You must pay for one, three (3)-minute call to advise of the move to the alternate location, and one, three (3)-minute call to advise of the return to the original location.

-12.12.1.4 Emergency Check-in
+12.10.1.4 Emergency Check-in